salesforce-misc/Data-Lake-for-Nonprofits/docs/UserGuide.md

-# ­­

 # Data Lake for Nonprofits, Powered by AWS

-# User Guide

-Prepared for Salesforce by AWS Professional Services Team

 Aug 2022

 ## 1. Introduction

-This document provides guidance for setting up a Datalake for Nonprofits Application.
+This document provides guidance for setting up a data lake for non-profits.

 ## 2. Setting up the App